replicatedhq/help-center/content/docs/kubernetes/getting-started/architecture.md

 After a Kubernetes cluster has been brought up, a Deployment is created in the default namespace for Replicated.
 When a license is uploaded, Replicated will generate a namespace for the application and apply the release yaml to it.
 There are three cases in which Replicated will directly modify application config yaml:

 1. If running in airgap mode, all Pod images will be rewritten to pull from the registry running in the Replicated daemon pod.
-2. If a pod mounts a Persistent Volume that is included in snapshots, Replicated will add a sidecar to the pod to backup the contents.
+1. If a pod mounts a Persistent Volume that is included in snapshots, Replicated will add a sidecar to the pod to backup the contents.
-3. All PersistentVolumeClaims will receive the `storageClassName` property to ensure they are automatically provisioned by Rook.
+1. All PersistentVolumeClaims will receive the `storageClassName` property to ensure they are automatically provisioned by Rook.
+1. All Deployments, ReplicaSets, ReplicationControllers and StatefulSets without the `replicas` property explicitly set will implicitly scale to 1 replica when started.